 The Newest Americans

-The Newest Americans is a three-year longitudinal study at Rutgers University–Newark that documents the lives and communities of students at the university.
-The project, spearheaded by ACM Theatre professor Tim Raphael, director of the Center for Migration and the Global City (CMGC), will focus on immigrant experiences in New Jersey with Newark as the hub where these different stories converge.
+The Newest Americans is a project that documents the lives and communities of students at the university.
+With it’s home in Express Newark, the project, spearheaded by ACM Theatre professor Tim Raphael, Director of the Center for Migration and the Global City (CMGC), will focus on immigrant experiences in New Jersey with Newark as the hub where these different stories converge.
 The Newest Americans is a collaborative effort involving CMGC; VII, a group consisting of world-renowned videographers and photojournalists; and ACM.
 Raphael expects additional partnerships as the project progresses.

 The project also seeks to present the reality of Newark as a city of immigrants, as opposed to a common perception as a black and white city with a strong racial divide.
 The project will address the significance of the Great Migration and emphasize Newark’s role as the epicenter where different, recent immigrants are coming together, not only on campus, but in the surrounding areas.